jessel7527/FPDraft/Zoology-Overview.md

 ## Overview about Zoology

-Zoology (also known as animal science) is a field of science that encounters with animal's behavior, structure, classification, and distribution of animals.
+Zoology (also known as animal science) is a field or a branch of a science compartment that encounters with animal's behavior, structure, classification, and distribution of animals.
 It covers areas ranging from the structure of organisms to the subcellular unit of life.
-Some zoologist are interested in some aspects of animals whilee other can be intriguede by their function or their structure.
+Some zoologist are interested in some aspects of animals while others can be intrigued by their function or their structure.
 Some animlas includes:
 * Tiger
 <img src="https://detroitzoo.org/wp-content/uploads/2015/08/Tiger.jpg" width="300"/>